People's Security Army: Baptism of fire: Semarang, Medan and Surabaya

 Almost weeks after the formation of the TKR did units of the new force - all ex-BKR - would finally see their first taste of action.
-In mid-October, TKR ground troops and Republican police in Semarang retailated against a planned Dutch takeover of government institutions by killing hundreds of Japanese prisoners held in the city's prisons beginning on the 14th, which led to a five day battle against a battalion of the Imperial Japanese Army that ended with a ceasefire on the 19th.
+In mid-October, TKR ground troops and Republican police in Semarang retaliated against a planned Dutch takeover of government institutions by killing hundreds of Japanese prisoners held in the city's prisons beginning on the 14th, which led to a five day battle against a battalion of the Imperial Japanese Army that ended with a ceasefire on the 19th.
 Just kilometers away, TKR battalions had taken armed action in Magelang to rescue Indonesian youth activists aligned with Jakarta which had been kidnapped by the British Army under suspicion of supporting the Republican cause, resulting in the first every victory won by the young TKR.

 TKR units in Sumatra had their first battle in October that same year, when the new force fought against an Anglo-Dutch contingent in North Sumatra, particularly in its provincial capital of Medan.

-But it would be in Surabaya where it would have its major baptism of fire when it participated in the Battle of Surabaya in 10 November that same year - a month and a few days after its establishment.
-While being the biggest defeat of the National Revolution so far for the new force, it was this battle that cemented forever the courage, determination, and sacrfice of the Indonesian soldier.
-Of the thousands who perished in the battle, alongside militiamen and women aligned with the republic were those that wore the khaki uniform of the young TKR's army and navy.
+The TKR participated in the Battle of Surabaya on 10 November that same year - a month and a few days after its establishment.
+While being the biggest defeat of the National Revolution so far for the new force, it was the largest single battle of the Indonesian resistance which helped galvanize Indonesian independence.